ooibc88/blockbench/src/micro/ioheavy/ethereum/README.md

 # Prepare
-At first, use [start_ethereum.sh](../../ethereum_script/start_ethereum.sh) to start geth client, then open another terminal to do next step
+At first, use `npm start` or [start_ethereum.sh](../../ethereum_script/start_ethereum.sh) to start geth client, then open another terminal to do next step

 # Experiment Setup